VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 state rather than a new spin on `componentDidMount`, but what if you decide to move to [Solid](https://www.solidjs.com/)?
 Or what if an important new initiative demands a different set of skills entirely and you don't have the resources to hire a subject-matter expert?

 Instead, you want to hire people who fit with your culture and make their teams better with hard and soft skills.
 They do this is many ways.
+They aren't afraid to experiment and fail in order to learn new things.
 They listen.
-They are eager to learn and to help.
+They are eager to help.
 They are patient and kind.
 They manage their time well.
 They can communicate with customers.
-They write good documentation.
+They care about good code and write good documentation.

 And they have the ability to think in abstractions so they can translate their prior knowledge into new skills that serve their professional growth and your bottom line.

 Your business needs Vision.
 Coding interviews at best get you Ultron.

-## Coding interviews further exclude systematically excluded communities
+### Coding interviews further exclude systematically excluded communities

 I am a passionate advocate for diversity in tech.
 Prejudice against anyone on the basis of race, gender, ethnicity, nationality, religion, orientation, ability, or even academic background not only limits our individual growth but also